 Joe Biden delivered these remarks in 2020 at the Moral Monday Mass Assembly and Teach-In of the Poor People’s Campaign: A National Call for Moral Revival.
 He was introduced by Rev. William Barber, Co-chair of the Campaign and a signer of the Circle of Protection letter to presidential candidates.
 Tweet @JoeBiden

-“Make a short video telling the American people what you would do as president to offer help and opportunity to poor and hungry people in the US and around the world.”
+More than 50 Christian leaders sent a letter to presidential candidates in 2019 asking them to produce a short video telling the American people what they “would do as president to offer help and opportunity to hungry and poor people in the United States and around the world.”

-In both 2012 and 2016, the Circle of Protection secured videos or statements from all the major presidential candidates and promoted them to the members and supporters of our churches, agencies and schools.
+In 2012 and 2016 the Circle of Protection secured videos or statements from all the major presidential candidates and promoted them to the members and supporters of our churches, agencies and schools.
 These videos were the only direct statements on hunger and poverty to emerge from the campaigns.
+View past candidate videos

 The Circle of Protection is non-partisan.
 We look to both Republicans and Democrats for leadership, and we believe the American people should have the opportunity to compare and contrast their approaches.
-We are asking Democratic and Republican candidates for president to produce videos to share their plans with us.
+We have asked Democratic and Republican candidates for president to share their plans with us.